jamesrowlands85/kotlin-fizzbuzz/README.md

 # kotlin-fizzbuzz
-Fizzbuzz in Kotlin using Spek
+Fizzbuzz in Kotlin using TDD and the Spek testing framework